-What makes the real Chocolate Charlie special is that Claey’s uses their own fresh marshmallows and chocolate blend.
+What makes the real Chocolate Charlie special is that Claey's uses their own fresh marshmallows and chocolate blend.
 Whatever brands you end up using will make yours special.
-For my first batch, I used a new (to me) kind of marshmallows called S’moreMallows which are big, flat and square and designed to fit on graham crackers.
+For my first batch, I used a new (to me) kind of marshmallows called S'moreMallows which are big, flat and square and designed to fit on graham crackers.
 I liked how they covered the surface area in this recipe and would use them again.
-However, Chocolate Charlie would be really awesome with homemade marshmallows.
+However, this would be really awesome with homemade marshmallows.
 The Butters Marshmallows recipe is a good one.

 Making Chocolate Charlie is a fun way to kill some time, and I highly recommend it.

 Here’s the “recipe” which I’m putting in quotations because it’s more of a guideline and you can totally freestyle this.
 For instance, instead of the marshmallows you can use Peeps.
 Try blending different brands of chocolate.
 Throw in cashews.
 Make Chocolate Charlie your own!